starkware-libs/cairo-docs/src/starkware/cairo/docs/how_cairo_works/consts.rst

 combination of valid types, including other tuples.
 The compiler handles tuple elements with a reference to ``fp`` which for each element is incremented.

-Tuple are represented as comma-separated elements enclosed by parentheses.
+Tuple are represented as comma-separated elements enclosed in parentheses.
+For example: ``(3, x)``.
 Tuple elements are accessed with the tuple expression followed by brackets containing a zero-based index to the element.

 Consider the following assert statement: